Widower of Omagh bomb victim buried beside wife he lost

 Laurence Rush, whose wife Elizabeth was among the victims of the Real IRA attack, passed away at the weekend.

-Several hundred mourners packed Sacred Heart Church in the Co Tyrone town on Monday for the 70-year-old’s funeral.
+Yesterday several hundred mourners packed Sacred Heart Church in the Co Tyrone town for the 70-year-old’s funeral.

 The congregation included local religious and political figures, and relatives of other people who died in the August 1998 bombing.